 10. Dublin Airport (Dublin, Ireland)

 Dublin Airport has a number of items to keep travelers busy while they wait for their flights on a layover.
 It features the award-winning bar, An Púcán.
-Balcony TV is a room where one can watch live TV or live streams of events; and best of all, the airport has a spa.
+Balcony TV is a room where one can watch live TV or live streams of events, and best of all, the airport has a spa.

-Dublin Airport is ranked #3 by Skytrax’s best airports in Europe for customer service.
+Dublin Airport is ranked #3 by Skytrax’s best European airports for customer service.
 Given that Ryanair is based in Ireland, if you can get a very cheap flight into Dublin via one of your favorite airlines from your home country, flights to the rest of Europe are also incredibly cheap when flying with Ryanair.

 Popular airlines that fly into Dublin are Aer Lingus, Ryanair, EasyJet, Norwegian Air, and United Airlines.